• Skip to primary navigation

 Crispy Chicken with Goat Cheese & Sun Dried Tomatoes on a white plate momdinner.net

 My husband does not feel the same way as I do about goat cheese.
-He wants nothing to do with it…but he loves fish and I want nothing to do with it- so we are even!
+He wants nothing to do with it…but he loves fish and it’s not my favorite- so we are even!

 Last time he was out of town I made a couple of these and ate them the entire time he was gone.
 And I loved every single bite!